 White cats still produce melanin, unlike real albino kitties.
 For example, white cats can have colorful eyes, and their irises can be green, blue, almond, or heterochromatic.

 Albinos, on the other hand, have almost transparent eyes.
-They usually appear as pinkish-blue due to the fact that you can see the blood vessels in their eyes.
+They usually appear pinkish-blue due to the fact that you can see the blood vessels in their eyes.
 Their irises lack pigmentation, unlike the irises of a typical white cat.

 Similarly, albino kitties lack all pigmentation on their fur and skin.
 And that’s one of several reasons why albino cats are far more prone to suffering from health issues than typical white felines.

 Facts And Health Problems In Albino Cats